-A total of 40 native PFAS compounds were analyzed using EPA method 1633 (Figure 1).
+A total of 40 native PFAS compounds were analyzed using EPA method 1633 with the parallel/sequential system.(Figure 1).
 All recoveries were 75% or higher with RSDs (%) all < 15%.
 All PFAS recoveries were within the acceptance windows (different for each compound) required by the method.
 Total run time of the automated system is < 70 min.
 The automated system produces very good recoveries with low standard deviations.